corrode/corrode.github.io/content/blog/prototyping/index.md

 It's not easy to visualize the structure of `categorized` in your head, but Rust can figure it out.

+### Use A Good IDE

+There is great IDE support for Rust.

+IDEs can help you with code completion and refactoring, which keep you in the flow and help you write code faster.
+Autocompletion is so much better with Rust than with dynamic languages because the type system gives the IDE a lot more information to work with.

-To make that part easier on yourself, be sure to use enable inlay hints (or inline type hints) in your editor.
+As a corollary to the previous section, be sure to use enable inlay hints (or inline type hints) in your editor.
-This way, you can quickly see the inferred types and make sure they match your expectations.
+This way, you can quickly see the inferred types right inside your IDE and make sure the types match your expectations.
 There's support for this in most Rust IDEs, including [RustRover](https://www.jetbrains.com/help/rust/viewing-reference-information.html#inlay-hints) and [Visual Studio Code](https://code.visualstudio.com/docs/typescript/typescript-editing#_inlay-hints).

 ![Inlay hints in Rust Rover](inlay-hints.png)

+### Use the Rust Playground

+You probably already know about the [Rust Playground](https://play.rust-lang.org).
+The playground doesn't support auto-complete, but it's still great when you're on the go or you'd like to share your code with others.

+I find it quite useful for quickly jotting down a bunch of functions or types to test out a design idea.

-### Use `unwrap` liberally
+### Use `unwrap` Liberally

 It's okay to use `unwrap` in the early stages of your project.
 An explicit `unwrap` is like a stop sign that tells you "here's something you need to fix later."